Republican senators to watch in the maneuvering over Trump's big bill

 “We’re on our way to cannibalizing ourselves,” Justice said.
 “We don’t want to hurt kids and hurt our families.”

-The provision stirring the most unease would shift 5% of administrative costs to the state for administering food stamps — known as the Supplemental Nutrition Assistance Program, or SNAP.
-States that have high error rates in the program would have to take on an even higher percentage of federal costs.
+The provisions stirring the most unease would require states to pay a higher share of the cost for food stamps — known as the Supplemental Nutrition Assistance Program, or SNAP.
+States would pay at least 5% of the cost of the benefits, with states that have high error rates in the program paying even more.
+The House bill would also shift additional administrative costs for the program to states.

 North Dakota Sen. John Hoeven, also a former governor, said senators are working to get feedback from current governors and may propose some “incentive-oriented ideas” instead of a penalty for the high error rates.